 Cannabinoids aren’t by-products of hemp where you can pluck and eat directly from the plant.
 They are very unlike nuts or fruit in this manner.
 Instead, to safely consume cannabinoids they must first be extracted from the hemp plant.
 In this process, the harmful plant compounds like chlorophyll, lipids and waxes are removed; and the cannabinoids become available to be infused into an oil or tincture.

 Phytocannabinoids are the cannabinoids produced in hemp.
 They have impressive therapeutic potential and are being sought after to help manage stress, anxiety, pain, inflammation, sleep and more.
 Key compounds are included in the cannabinoid list below, and you will find a different combination of these compounds in our Phytocannabinoid-Rich Oil, CBD Gummies, Broad Spectrum Hemp Oil, and Pure CBD Oil.

 Cannabichromene is a cannabinoid that contributes to the overall analgesic, anti-inflammatory and antifungal effects of medical cannabis.

-CBD is a primary phytocannabinoid accounting for up to 40% of the plant extract.
+CBD is a primary phytocannabinoid.
 Extensive research has demonstrated CBD to be a powerful antioxidant.
 Studies indicate its potential to treat a range of inflammatory, ischemic, age-related and autoimmune disorders.

 Cannabidiolic Acid (CBDa)

 Similar to CBD, CBDa has anti-inflammatory and anesthetic effects.
 Research suggests that CBDa may restrict pivotal inflammatory intermediators to treat pain and arthritis.

 Cannabidivarin is a homolog of cannabidiol.
 It is reported to have powerful anti-convulsive effects.